 So why would anyone move to Asheville, North Carolina, like us and others?
 Based on the emails I’ve received, people love the appeal of the mild climate, great outdoors, and hip and growing city.

 There are craft breweries on every corner.
-If you have food preferences or intolerances, restaurants will easily cater to you without rolling their eyes or messing up your order.
+If you have food preferences or intolerances, the delicious Asheville restaurants will easily cater to you without rolling their eyes or messing up your order.
 I’m not sure we’ll ever eat at all of the cafes and restaurants.

 Don’t get me wrong: you will run into a grumpy local here and there or see a Confederate flag on your way to Ingles.
 This is rarer in Asheville than in Florida.

-Plus, we have the Biltmore, an arts district, and a liberal town in a fairly red state — know that parts of Western North Carolina are extremely conservative.
+Plus, we have Biltmore Estate, an arts district, and a liberal town in a fairly red state.
+Keep in mind that parts of Western North Carolina are extremely conservative.

 Why Live In Asheville?